Unity Ads SDK API deprecation policy

 - Remove the deprecated API in a future major release; and

-- Use reasonable efforts to provide no less than three (3) months’ notice of the removal of a deprecated API via a Deprecation Notice (see section on Notifications).
+- Use reasonable efforts to provide no less than three (3) months’ notice of the removal of a deprecated API by using a Deprecation Notice (refer to the section on Notifications).

 Exceptions to the aforementioned deprecation guidelines are cases where: